, , , , ,

 A fantastic bush Beefsteak tomato.

 This is a Bert Porter selection.
 Dr. A .J.
-(Bert) Porter was a plant breeder from Saskatchewan, who mainly specialized in lilies (see image), fruit plants and fruit trees.
-But he also worked on at least one tomato, Porter’s Early Brookpact.
+(Bert) Porter was a plant breeder from Saskatchewan, who mainly specialized in lilies (see the photo of ‘Gale’s Favorite’ a lily created by Bert).
+But he also worked on several other plants (such as, apples, plums, strawberries) including at least one tomato.
+Bert selected and saved seed from the original Brookpact tomato, which was developed at the Horticultural Research Station in Brooks, Alberta in the 1970s.

 Porter’s Early Brookpact – 80 Days– Selected from Brookpact, earlier with larger fruits, productive bush-crop, red medium-size fruits, excellent for short season areas as it sets fruits even in cold temperatures.
+[We will also add it produces good-sized beefsteak tomatoes for such a small plant (about 18 inches tall) and does well in a container]

 Despite these great attributes, Porter’s Early Brookpact disappeared from the seed trade.
 Until now!
 We are so happy to bring this tomato back.